 You can read all about the Vikings and our history, how we got here and what adventures we have been on.

-It’s a story, that goes back to 1902, where Frederik Arthur and Anna Kristine’s son, Aage Holger Rasmussen, is born at the grocery store in Asnæs Stationsby.
+It’s a story, that goes back to 1902, when Frederik Arthur and Anna Kristine’s son, Aage Holger Rasmussen, is born at the grocery store in Asnæs Stationsby.
 Aage Holger gets a little brother in 1908, named Hans Frederik Ejnar Rasmussen.

 You get the story of how the hard work of these two brothers becomes an international company known for high quality workwear, here….